terrier-org/pyterrier/docs/neural.rst

 =======

 We continue to work on improving the integration of neural rankers and re-rankers within PyTerrier.
 We foresee:
  - first-stage dense retrieval transformers.
+ - more neural integration via `OpenNIR <https://opennir.net/>`_.